pbayer83/academic-kickstart/content/home/workinprogress.md

  css_class = ""
 +++

+- [Climate Policy Costs, Regional Politics and Backlash against International Cooperation](https://osf.io/qb5fw) (with Federica Genovese, under review).

 - The Breadth-Depth Trade-off and the Cost of Non-cooperation in Multilateral Agreements.

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

 - Government Interference in Information Production of International Organizations (with Lorenzo Crippa).

-- Climate Policy Costs, Regional Politics and Backlash against International Cooperation (with Federica Genovese).

 - Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).